Instagram Model India Love Westbrooks Flaunts Her Curves In A Black Bikini And Mesh Cover-Up

 India Love Westbrooks recently showed off her toned body for her millions of Instagram followers to see.

-The 24-year-old model and former BET reality star is known for putting her curves on full display and sharing them with her growing fan base.
+The 24-year-old model and former BET reality star is one of the many Instagram bombshells known for putting their curves on full display and sharing snaps of her sizzling outfits with their growing fan base.
 Her post on Wednesday, March 11 was no different, as she showed off one of her many bikini looks from her vacation.
-According to her geotags in her previous posts, India is currently enjoying her time in Cabo, Mexico.
+According to geotags in her previous posts, India is currently enjoying her time in Cabo, Mexico.

-In the Instagram post, India is seen posing in her hotel’s bathroom.
+In her latest Instagram post, India is seen posing in her hotel’s bathroom.
 She is wearing a black bikini with thin straps on the top of the suit.
-The bikini is from Fashion Nova, which is a brand that India frequently partners with on her Instagram page.
-She also decided to pair the bikini with a sparkly, transparent cover-up that stops at the top of her thighs.
-The cover-up is strapless, allowing India’s arms to poke through.
+The bikini is from Fashion Nova, a brand that India frequently partners with on social media.
+She also decided to pair the bikini with a sparkly, transparent, strapless cover-up that stops at the top of her thighs.

-In addition to wearing the ensemble in her bathroom, India also posted a photo of herself wearing the bikini during her vacation activities.
-On the second slide of the Instagram post, India is sitting on what appears to be a boat.
+In addition to posing in the ensemble in her bathroom, India also posted a photo of herself wearing the bikini during her vacation activities.
+In the second slide of the Instagram update, India is sitting on what appears to be a boat.
 Her knees are bent and placed on the boat’s seat cushions.
-She decided to post the photo without having her face shown.
-The influencer’s 4.2 million followers can only see her and cover-up.
-The cover-up’s sequins glistened even more as she is relaxing on a sunny day.
-India’s fans also get a better close up of several of her arm tattoos and her gold chain necklace she wore to finish off the look.
+The image captured her from the lips down.
+The influencer’s 4.2 million followers can see her body in the cover-up, whose sequins glistened even more as she is relaxing on a sunny day.
+India’s fans also got a close-up of several of her arm tattoos and the gold chain necklace she wore to finish off the look.

-Although her bikini look is extravagant, India decided to keep her hair and makeup look simple for the day.
-Her long, curly black hair is styled in a half-up, half-down style.
-She also doesn’t appear to be wearing any makeup in her photos for the day.
+Although her bikini ensemble is extravagant, India decided to keep her hair and makeup application simple.
+Her long, curly black hair is styled in a half-up, half-down look.
+She also doesn’t appear to be wearing much makeup, if any.

 India’s fans seemed to love her vacation look.
 The Instagram model received thousands of likes and comments under her steamy post.

-“The baddest in the world,” one fan said.
+“The baddest in the world,” one person said.

 “Definition of hot girl summer,” a second admirer wrote.